garrandall/popular-music-data/tracks/you-lloyd-lil-wayne.md

 I ain't nuttin but a nonviolent nigga (yaknowatimean?)
-Me & lil' Lloyd long hair dont care
+Me & lil' Lloyd long hair don't care
 Yo wattup Ryan I see you baby
 (Yea)
 Its major move right here baby
 I ain't talkin fast its just you listenin' slow (yaknowatimean?)
-You ain't tryna hear me den dont heard me
+You ain't tryna hear me den don't heard me
 Im up outta hear
 I ain't bein mean but you so mean in dem jeans (yaknowatimean?)
 So wat you want me to do?